 Condition and Loop Statements in Keyword view

-We acquainted ourselves with the Keyword View of the QTP and we are trying to understand the different features this view provides and see how these features can be used to write effective tests.
+A quick recap of what we learned so far -We acquainted ourselves with the Keyword View of the QTP and we are trying to understand the different features this view provides and see how these features can be used to write effective tests.
 To do that, we are working with a basic example where we recorded a series of simple operations on the Sample Flight Application.

 This aids in understanding how QTP translates the steps performed on the application into a table with 4 essential columns of the Keyword view.
 Not only does QTP show the user the operations performed in terms of a table but also lets the user manipulate the steps from this very table.